 Sure, Old Montreal has the Gothic basilicas and the historic markets; but that doesn’t mean the Old Port doesn’t have anything to offer.
 Quite the contrary!

-- Clock Tower & Beach: Best enjoyed in the summer, this modestly-sized but rather remarkable space in the Old Port features both a high-rise historic clocktower with fantastic views of Montreal, as well as a sandy and trendy beach along the edges of the marina.
+Best enjoyed in the summer!
+This modestly-sized but rather remarkable space in the Old Port features both a high-rise historic clocktower with fantastic views of Montreal.
+Also included?
+A sandy and trendy beach along the edges of the marina.

-- Musée Pointe-à-Callière: a renowned archaeological site, the museum was built over Montréal’s birthplace, which is beautifully showcased in the museum’s permanent exhibition.
-The rooftop restaurant also offers unobstructed views of Old Montreal, the St. Lawrence River and even the Montérégie mountains on clear days.
+A renowned archaeological site, the museum was built over Montréal’s birthplace, which is beautifully showcased in the museum’s permanent exhibition.